Objects Savings in TwinCAT HMI

 Write => TcHmiButton_Write (Write the object)

-Figure 01: The test application UI
+Figure 02: The test application UI

-We declare the address variable in a code behind the file.
+We declare the global address variable in a code behind the file.
 The code behind the file will be loaded first so we have a chance to declare it.
 These 4 textboxes are updated from the JavaScript object and vice versa.
-We shall update the address field and save the address object to HMI Server and read it back.
+We shall update the address field and save the address object to HMI Server/internal and read it back.
 Let’s do the following steps:

 => Create an HMI project name HMIObjectTest